 Tas.
-(FLI, TSE); also in WA, SA, NSW?, Vic.
+(FLI, TNM, TSE); also in WA, SA, NSW?, Vic.
 Scattered and very localized in coastal salt-marshes in the east and north of the state.
 Listed as Rare under the Tasmanian Threatened Species Protection Act 1995.
+The species was collected from the Tasmanian Northern Midlands for the first time in 2010 on the margins of a brackish lagoon.